Splurges That Make a Difference

 Did you know that you spend about 1/3 of your life sleeping?
 Treat yourself to a high-quality mattress that works for your body and sleep habits.
 Test out a mattress to make sure it’s not too firm or too soft and be sure to replace it as recommended.

-When it comes to bedding, treat yourself to high-quality sheets and duvets that also meet your needs.
+When it comes to bedding, treat yourself to high-quality sheets and duvets that also meet your needs, you may want to consider the best sleep number alternative.
 If you sleep hot, think cotton or microfiber to wick sweat away from you.
 If you want luxurious bedding, go with silk or satin.

 1/3 of your life is far too long to spend in scratchy sheets.